Can You Screw into Wood Filler? (Mar 2023) NEW Guide!

 Most of the wood fillers hold screws so well.

-Among different types of wood fillers, Epoxy wood fillers outstand from others in terms of their screw holding ability.
+Among different types of wood fillers, Epoxy wood fillers outstand from others in terms of their screw-holding ability.

-Can You Drill Wood Filler?
+Can You Drill into Wood Filler?

-Yes, you can drill wood filler once it’s fully dried and cured.
+Yes, you can drill into wood filler once it’s fully dried and cured.
 Two-part epoxy wood filler and multipurpose wood fillers prevent occurring cracks during the drilling process.

 When you’re drilling the wood filler to hold screw make sure to consider the depth of the hole.
 Because sometimes when you drill too deep, that’ll ruin the project.